Manojlovic1998/running-multi-container-app-on-k8s/README.md

 ### **Server/API ExpressJS App**

+The Express server serves as api layer that communicates with Redis and Postgres and passes information to the React app from them.

 - Express api diagram:
   - ![Diagram preview of express app functionality and services it fetches data from to server back to react app](/assets/diagrams/express-diagram.drawio.png)